LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

 Do not forget the :ref:`requirements_for_all_applicants`.
-Here are *additional* requirements and an option for international student admission to a graduate degree program in the
+Here are *additional* requirements and an option for international student admission to the graduate degree programs in the
 Department of Computer Science.

 #.
 Students with transcripts issued by International universities or colleges